Zinjpq/Automatic-door/README.md

 ## Overview

 This project aims to build a smart automatic door system capable of recognizing license plates using **ESP32-CAM** and **OpenCV**.
-The system sends relevant data to a **NestJS**-powered web server, which processes the information and manages door control actions.
+The system provides a **Tkinter-based** desktop application for monitoring and controlling door access.

 This README is a work in progress, and the project is still under active development.
 Stay tuned for updates!

 ## Features

-- **License Plate Recognition**: Automatically detects and identifies vehicle license plates using the ESP32-CAM and OpenCV.
+- **License Plate Recognition**: Automatically detects and identifies vehicle license plates using ESP32-CAM and OpenCV.
-- **Remote Control**: Control the door remotely through a web server powered by NestJS.
+- **Local Desktop Application**: Uses a Tkinter-based GUI for easy monitoring and control.
-- **Secure Access**: The door only opens for recognized license plates, providing secure access.
+- **Secure Access**: The door only opens for recognized license plates, ensuring security.
 - **Customizable Actions**: Configurable actions such as door open/close timings and security features.
-- **Real-time Monitoring**: Monitor access logs in real-time via the web interface.
+- **Real-time Monitoring**: View access logs and system status via the desktop app.

 ## Installation